 - Good credit not a requirement — LendUp says you don’t need to have good credit to apply and that it will consider all types of credit history.

-- Short-term loans — The loans LendUp offers vary depending on where you live, but you’ll usually have to repay your personal loan within six months to 12 months of borrowing.
+- Short-term loans — The loans LendUp offers vary depending on where you live.

 - Potentially high interest rates — LendUp’s personal loan interest rates vary depending on where you live.
 Its APRs can reach well into the triple digits depending on the state.

-- Not available in all states — LendUp is only accepting new personal loan applications in the following states: California, Louisiana, Missouri, Mississippi, Texas and Tennessee.
+- Not available in all states — LendUp is only accepting new personal loan applications in the following states: California, Louisiana, Mississippi, Missouri, Tennessee, Texas and Wisconsin.

 Best for building credit: Oportun